resxpect/trust-based-marketplace/README.md

 ## Project

-This landing page represents the public facing concept of RESXPECT, a marketplace that explores trust, reputation, and transparent collaboration between users.
+This landing page showcases a trust-first marketplace concept focused on transparency, reputation, and collaboration between users.

 ## Author